Alexadre4444/X4CustomFaction/README.md

 ### 0.1.1

+* Add a basic views for the turret properties

 ## Roadmap

 Currently, this tool is a proof of concept.
 Depending on my availability, desires, and feedback, the project is expected